The Building Accounts for St Stephen's Chapel, Palace of Westminster, 1292-1366 (2013/2014)

 Co-Investigator: Dr Maureen Jurkowski (University of York) transcribing and translating the accounts

-This project , led by Dr Tim Ayers, made available for the first time a full critical edition and translation of the fabric accounts for St Stephen’s Chapel in the Palace of Westminster, the greatest and most enduring site of English government.
-The chapel was rebuilt by Edward I from 1292, but completed only by Edward III in the 1360s.
+This project, led by Professor Tim Ayers and funded for two years by the Leverhulme Trust, will make available for the first time a full critical edition and translation of the fabric accounts for St Stephen’s Chapel in the Palace of Westminster, the greatest and most enduring site of English government.
+The chapel was rebuilt by Edward I from 1292, but only completed by Edward III in the 1360s.
 By this time, it had been richly decorated with architectural sculpture, stained glass and paintings.

 Produced by the king’s exchequer and now in The National Archives, the manuscript accounts are exceptionally full.
 They document the processes of royal patronage in great detail and are fundamental to an understanding of English royal display.
 They are also of international significance as evidence for medieval crafts and their working practices, with a wide range of other potential applications for economic and social historians.

-Publication of an edition of the fabric accounts for St Stephen's Chapel in the Palace of Westminster is forthcoming.
+An edition of the fabric accounts for St Stephen's Chapel in the Palace of Westminster will be published by Boydell Press in 2020, translated by Maureen Jurkowski and edited by Tim Ayers.

 Main image: G. Earp, St Stephen's Chapel: A Conjectural Reconstruction (c.1880), watercolour.
 Palace of Westminster, WOA 2257